-- · environmental consulting; - engineering;

-- legal costs; - transportation, disposal, treatment, or containment of contaminated groundwater; - sheeting, shoring, and other engineering controls required to prevent off-site migration of groundwater contamination from the qualified site or migrating onto the qualified site; and - the costs of fencing, temporary electric wiring, and security facilities until the time the COC is issued.
+- · environmental consulting; - · engineering; - · legal costs; - transportation, disposal, treatment, or containment of contaminated groundwater; - sheeting, shoring, and other engineering controls required to prevent off-site migration of groundwater contamination from the qualified site or migrating onto the qualified site; and - the costs of fencing, temporary electric wiring, and security facilities until the time the COC is issued.

-On-site groundwater remediation costs includes all costs paid or incurred within 60 months after the last day of the tax year in which the COC is issued that are necessary for compliance with the COC or subsequent modifications thereof, or the groundwater remedial program defined in such COC including but not limited to institutional controls, engineering controls, an approved site management plan specific to on-site groundwater remediation, and an environmental easement with respect to the qualified site.
+On-site groundwater remediation costs includes all costs paid or incurred within 60 months (84 months if the COC was issued on or after July 1, 2015, and prior to June 25, 2021) after the last day of the tax year in which the COC is issued that are necessary for compliance with the COC or subsequent modifications thereof, or the groundwater remedial program defined in such COC including but not limited to institutional controls, engineering controls, an approved site management plan specific to on-site groundwater remediation, and an environmental easement with respect to the qualified site.